MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - Contoso uses Active Directory for identity management.
 Contoso uses DNS servers on the internal network.
 - Contoso has an on-premises domain controller (`contosodc1`).
 - The domain controllers run on VMware VMs.
 The domain controllers at local branches run on physical servers.
-- The SmartHotel360 app is tiered across two VMs (`WEBVM` and `SQLVM`) that are located on a VMware ESXi version 6.5 host (`contosohost1.contoso.com`).
+- The SmartHotel360 application is tiered across two VMs (`WEBVM` and `SQLVM`) that are located on a VMware ESXi version 6.5 host (`contosohost1.contoso.com`).
 - The VMware environment is managed by vCenter Server 6.5 (`vcenter.contoso.com`) running on a VM.

 ![Current Contoso architecture](./media/contoso-migration-rehost-vm-sql-managed-instance/contoso-architecture.png)

 ### Proposed architecture

-In this scenario, Contoso wants to migrate its two-tier on-premises travel app as follows:
+In this scenario, Contoso wants to migrate its two-tier on-premises travel application as follows:

-- Migrate the app database (`SmartHotelDB`) to an Azure SQL Managed Instance.
+- Migrate the application database (`SmartHotelDB`) to an Azure SQL Managed Instance.
 - Migrate the front-end `WEBVM` to an Azure VM.
 - The on-premises VMs in the Contoso datacenter will be decommissioned when the migration is finished.